bailey-co/pyFidA/docs/explanation/Matlab_differences_programmers.md

 Similarly, a \_\_setitem\_\_ dunder method is defined for uses like myfid[:,5:8]=myarray, which would be equivalent to myfid.fids[:,5:8]=myarray.
 This, of course, requires that myarray is the correct size to fit in this slice of myfid, or else an error will be thrown.
 The FID slice can be set using either a numpy array or another FID object. eg. if you want to want to phase just one subspec (and subspecs were the second dimension), you could run myfid[:,1]=pyFidA.op_addphase(myfid[:,1],10).
 The op_addphase function returns a FID object, but \_\_setitem\_\_ will take the fids attribute from that returned object and assign it to myfid.fids[:,1].

-# The RF_pulse object
+## The RF_pulse object
-I covered most of the stuff about interactive plotting and the time-w1 estimation in Matlab_differences_basic.md.
-Not sure if there's anything that needs to be added here.
+As with the FID class, using a class, RF_pulse, in pyFidA to replace Matlab's struct for rf pulses allows for some simplifications.

+### Read-only properties
+Certain attributes can reference functions rather than being re-calculated every time that a function operates on an RF pulse.
+Some of these may be relatively obvious:
+* isGM : checks whether the rf waveform has a (non-zero) gradient waveform
+* isPhsMod : checks whether the phase values in the waveform are all 0 or 180
+* rfCentre : calculates where the peak amplitude of the waveform occurs
+* waveform : returns a copy of the values stored in RF_pulse.\_waveform.
+The waveform is intended to be read-only so that it is only altered by calls to functions in pyFidA.fidA_rf.

+There are also several properties that exist for convenience in pyFidA that are not present in Matlab:
+* isAdiabatic : checks whether the Mz values between w1max and 1.5\*w1max are within 10%.
+Can be overwritten by the user in cases where the adiabatic nature of the pulse if known.
+Useful for functions that treat adiabatic pulses differently
+* w1max : the rf power needed to achieve the flip angle in pulse_type for the pulse duration in \_Tp
+* bw : the full width at half max for the pulse duration in \_Tp and the power w1max
+* f0 : the centre frequency of the rf pulse.
+Initially, this is the user-provided value entered when the pulse is created OR estimated iteratively by setting f0=None as an input argument to RF\_pulse.\_\_init\_\_.
+However, it can change during functions like rf_freqshift. rf_Dual-band pulses are not fully handled by pyFidA yet but this should return the f0 value of the first band in those cases (more below).

+### Waveform checks
+When a new RF_pulse instance is created, a number of checks and adjustments are run on the rf waveform that is entered as an input argument.
+These include:
+* adjusting the phase for phase discontinuities
+* normalizing the amplitude so that the maximum value is 1
+* creating a time step column for the waveform if one is not entered, and ensuring the timestep values are positive integers.

+In Matlab, these are first handled in io_loadRFwaveform before creating the struct.
+However, there are also some rf pulse functions where these adjustments are needed before creating the struct (rf_combineRF re-normalizes the amplitude to the new maximum; rf_verse checks for phase jumps).
+These checks may still be written into the code in some cases but these checks are no longer needed in rf pulse functions where a new RF_pulse object is being created.
+They have been removed from io_loadRFwaveform in pyFidA because they are performed in RF\_pulse.\_\_init\_\_.

+### Creating your own rfPulseTools functions (when to use iscopy=True)

+### Off-resonance pulses (and f0 for dual-band pulses)

 # Peak-fitting functions
 Some differences are covered in the [Matlab Differences for Basic Users](./Matlab_differences_basic.md#lineshape).
-This section will cover how the translation from Matlab was implemented, for users who wantto implement their own lineshape or fitting functions.
+This section will cover how the translation from Matlab was implemented, for users who want to implement their own lineshape or fitting functions.

 ## The curvefit_tools module for fitting argument order
 Matlab fid-A uses Matlab's nlinfit function for op_peakFit.
 Any lineshape function that is used with nlinfit (eg. op_lorentz) is expected to have two arguments, with the lineshape parameters entered as one array, followed by the x-values (frequencies in ppm for fid-A):